cudmore/treadmill/docs/docs/index.md

 The Arduino can be controlled with serial commands and can be triggered with general purpose digital input-output (GPIO) pulses.
 By relying on serial commands and GPIO pulses, this system is not dependent on the details of other pieces of equipment already in place for an experiment and can be extended to new and unique experimental configurations.

 Using the provided Python code, an experiment can be controlled from a Python command prompt or a web browser interface.
+The python code will run on any computer (Windows, Mac, Linux) where Python is installed.
+Because of its low price, small footprint, GPIO pins, and dedicated camera we strongly suggest running all the Python code on a Raspberry Pi.

 <IMG SRC="http://blog.cudmore.io/triggercamera/img/triggercamera-minimized2.png" ALIGN=RIGHT WIDTH=350px>

 Optionally, if this code is run on a Raspberry Pi, we provide Python code to simultaneously trigger and time-stamp video recording during an experiment.
-Please see our [Trigger Camera][triggercamera] documentation for a full dscription of how to integrate video recording into this system
+Please see the [Trigger Camera][triggercamera] documentation for a full description of how to integrate video recording into this system.

 We are routinely using this treadmill and video aquisition system while simultaneously acquiring in vivo two-photon images using ScanImage software (in Matlab) with National Instruments data acquisition cards.